jcsmithf22/portfolio/src/content/blog/hosting-laravel-with-coolify.md

 While not as simple as services like Vercel or Laravel Forge, Coolify is more flexible and free of charge - you'll only be paying the cost of your own servers.

-Hosting a web application yourself can be tricky.
-Some common challenges include:

-1. Server setup and configuration
-2. Security concerns
-3. Continuous deployment
-4. Monitoring and maintenance
-5. Backups

-Coolify addresses these challenges and more, making self-hosting an option for a broader audience.

 ### Getting started
 This tutorial assumes you already have a server with Coolify installed.
 The process is generally simple, and the [docs](https://coolify.io/docs/installation) provide all the information necessary.